Ju-On: The Beginning of the End: Plot

-Yui, having recovered, visits the Saeki household to seek vengeance and opens the closet, discovering a box of tapes that show the Saeki family's lives.
-One tape reveals that Kayako did indeed get pregnant not by Takeo, but by the spirit of Toshio Yamaga.
-Yui experiences flashbacks of Takeo murdering Kayako after he finds out he is not Toshio's father.
-She finds Kayako's body, who crawls towards her and is then cornered by both Kayako and Toshio.
-Suddenly, she wakes up back at her own apartment.
-She goes to the living room, only to find Naoto, with his head snapped, walking towards her and Toshio sitting on the kitchen table.
-Yui's fate is left unknown.
+Having recovered from her disturbed state, Yui visits the Saeki household and opens the closet, discovering a box of tapes that show the Saeki family's lives from 2004.
+One tape shows that Kayako got pregnant after the spirit of Toshio Yamaga entered her body, implying that Toshio Saeki was a reincarnation of Toshio Yamaga.
+Yui also finds out that Kayako was dead all along after seeing a flashback of Takeo fatally snapping her neck clockwise after she taunted him about her deception.
+Then, Takeo microwaves Toshio's cat before presumably stabbing Toshio.

+Yui finds Kayako's body in the closet, which crawls towards her and is cornered by both Kayako and Toshio.
+Suddenly, she wakes up back at her own apartment and is approached by Naoto's corpse, which has come alive and is seemingly possessed by Kayako.
+Yui tearfully accepts her fate whilst Toshio watches from behind.